 Morgan BeVard is charming as the earnestly in love Ginette and brings to Marci, a woman at a crossroads, a startling vulnerability.
 Miles Mendoza is endearing as the object of Ginette’s affection whose innocent charm has you rooting for him.
 As a woman desperate to see the northern lights, Lindsey Calva bursts with intensity; as loveable as she is quirky, which bounces beautifully off the down to earth, solid performance of Adam Fagenson as dependable repairman, East.

-Mateo Diez breaks your heart as the forlorn Jimmy and has a poignant, revelatory moment with Yoli Patzkowski who is delightful as his ex, Sandrine.
+Mateo Diez has you laughing through your tears, breaking your heart as the forlorn Jimmy in a poignant, revelatory moment with Yoli Patzkowski who is delightful as his ex, Sandrine.
 It’s easy to imagine them as a once happy couple and Katie Chabot is having a ball as the salt of the earth waitress at “The Moose Paddy”.

 Rose McCullough is fall down funny as the clumsy woman in the laundromat and has fantastic moments with the always terrific Andres Oyaga as a man who has a condition which causes him to not feel pain.
 Later in the play, Oyaga is breathtakingly raw as a man on the verge of losing it all.